rochus-keller/OberonSystem/Readme.txt

 This is a modified version of the original Oberon System downloaded from http://www.projectoberon.com/ (files inner.zip and outer.zip) on 2020-01-13

-Here are the names, sizes and dates of the original files (ordered by date):
+Here are the names, sizes and dates of the original files:
 18662 Nov 28  2018 Texts.Mod
 33377 Mar 27  2017 TextFrames.Mod
  8355 Jul  5  2016 Display.Mod